Bankruptcy in the United States: Fraudulent transfer

 Bankruptcy fraudulent transfer law is similar in practice to non-bankruptcy fraudulent transfer law.
 Some terms, however, are more generous in bankruptcy than they are otherwise.
 For instance, the statute of limitations within bankruptcy is two years as opposed to a shorter time frame in some non-bankruptcy contexts.
 Generally a fraudulent transfer action operates in much the same way as a preference avoidance.
 Fraudulent transfer actions, however, sometimes require a showing of intent to shelter the property from a creditor.

 Fraudulent transfer may involve an actual or a "constructive" fraud.
-Actual fraud is based upon the on intent of the transfer, whereas constructive fraud may be inferred based upon economic factors.
+Actual fraud is based upon the intent of the transfer, whereas constructive fraud may be inferred based upon economic factors.
 Factors that may lead to an inference of fraud include whether the transfer was for reasonably equivalent value and whether the debtor was insolvent at the time of the transfer.

 The conversion of nonexempt assets into exempt assets on the eve of bankruptcy is not an indicia of fraud per se.
 However, depending on the amount of the exemption and the circumstances surrounding the conversion, a court may find the conversion to be a fraudulent transfer.
 This is especially true when the conversion amounts to nothing more than a temporary arrangement.
 When finding the conversion of nonexempt into exempt assets to be a fraudulent transfer, courts tend to focus on the existence of an independent reason for the conversion.
 For example, if a debtor purchased a residence protected by a homestead exemption with the intent to reside in such residence that would be an allowable conversion into nonexempt property.
 But where the debtor purchased the residence with all of their available funds, leaving no money to live off, that presumed that the conversion was temporary, indicating a fraudulent transfer.
 Courts look at the timing of the transfer as the most important factor.